tentenponce/dotagiftx-mobile/README.md

 > **💡 Tip**: If you're unsure about your device architecture, download the universal APK.

-### How to Install APK

-1. Enable "Install from Unknown Sources" in your Android settings
-2. Download the APK file
-3. Open the downloaded file and follow the installation prompts

 ## 🛠️ Development Setup

 ### Prerequisites